discordmo0n/unbanall/README.md

-# unbanall
+# Unbanall
-a simple unban all using http requests
+Unban all members from a server using http requests
+- made by .aydenn.
+- skid free